ellwould/mfa-view/README.md

 # MFA View

 ### A Go HTTP program to generate MFA codes from a stored secret key and can also add a new MFA key.
+### MFA keys are encrypted and the user's password is hashed and salted.

 #### (Built using operating system - Ubuntu 22.04.5 LTS)